amattu2/better-groupme/README.md

 If you've ever used the GroupMe web client before, you likely hate it just as much as the rest of us.
 It's outdated, clunky, and ugly.
 This ReactJs application is a simplistic, modern replacement for it.

-*PS*,

-Development is still in progress.
-This is a low-fidelity implementation.
+> *Note*: Development is still in progress.

-# Usage
+# Setup & Usage

 1. Clone repo
-2. Create a GroupMe application [here](https://dev.groupme.com/applications)
+2. Create a GroupMe API application [here](https://dev.groupme.com/applications)
 3. Clone the `.env.example` file and rename it to `.env`
 4. Replace `REACT_APP_GM_CLIENT` in the `.env` file with your application key
 5. `npm install && npm start`